Enterprise Connection Manager

 Joining the Enterprise

-• All servers other than the ROOT must join-the-enterprise.
+- All servers other than the root authority must join-the-enterprise.
 Joining the Enterprise adds the server as a new node in the enterprise hierarchy.
 As part of the JTE process, the user must identify the server's POA.

-Basic Steps (ROOT, POA, Store) for JTE, Initialization and Day-to-Day Replication
+Basic Steps (RA/POA, Store) for JTE, Initialization and Day-to-Day Replication

 The basic steps listed here are for Prism 2.x and are explained in more detail in following sections.
 If you are using Prism 1.14.7 and earlier, refer to PDF linked at the top of this topic.
 In Prism 1.14.7 and earlier, the UI for joining the enterprise, leaving, and removing servers is different than in 2.x

-Launch the Prism Proxy using the desktop shortcut and log in.
+2. Launch the Prism Proxy using the desktop shortcut and log in.
+A prompt explains licensing is inactive and must be activated in Tech Toolkit.

-On the new server, install the full Prism stack (Apache, Prism Server, Prism Proxy, Prism DRS).
+1. On the new server, install the full Prism stack (Apache, Prism Server, Prism Proxy).

-On the ROOT (or intermediate POA), navigate to Tech Toolkit and log in.
+2. At the parent of the new server, navigate to Tech Toolkit and log in.

-On the Identity screen, enter the new server Address, username and password and select if you use SSL or not.
+4. On the Identity screen, enter the new server's IP information, username and password and select to use SSL certificates or not.

-On the Verify screen, edit the default Controller number (default=1) and Controller name (default=RPS). the controller number.
+5. On the Verify screen, edit the default Controller number (1) and Controller name (RPS). the controller number must be unique in the enterprise.

 Replication Best Practices

-• Install Prism servers from the top down, starting with the ROOT.
-Next, install child POAs (if required), join each to the enterprise and initialize with data from the ROOT.
-Install store servers last, join each to the enterprise and initialize with data from the appropriate POA or the ROOT..
+- Install Prism servers from the top down, starting with the RA.
+Next, install child POAs (if required), join them to the enterprise and initialize with data from the RA.
+Install store servers last, join each to the enterprise and initialize with data from the RA/POA.

-• Edit the default Controller Name and Controller No of POA and store servers in Tech Toolkit when adding the server.
-The Controller No of each controller must be unique within the enterprise.
+- Edit the default Controller Name and Controller No of POA and store servers in Tech Toolkit when adding the server.
+The Controller No must be unique.

-• To send data out from a server, you must create a profile and link it to a connection.
+- To send data from a server, create a profile and link it to the appropriate connection in the appropriate direction.

-• Any node other than the root authority can leave the enterprise; a superior node can remove a subordinate node that is offline via the "Remove Subordinate" option in Tech Toolkit.
+- Any node other than the RA can leave the enterprise; a superior node can remove a subordinate node that is offline via the "Remove [Server]" option in Tech Toolkit.

-• At the ROOT create a separate profile for each subsidiary to prevent each subsidiary from getting overwhelmed with data from other subsidiaries (if the data from other subsidiaries is not needed).
+- At the RA, create separate profiles for each subsidiary to prevent each subsidiary from getting overwhelmed with data from the other subsidiaries (if the data from other subsidiaries is not needed).

 Navigating Connection Manager